MicrosoftDocs/windows-itpro-docs/windows/security/encryption-data-protection.md

 - Better performance: Encryption hardware, integrated into the drive controller, allows the drive to operate at full data rate with no performance degradation.
 - Strong security based in hardware: Encryption is always "on" and the keys for encryption never leave the hard drive.
 User authentication is performed by the drive before it will unlock, independently of the operating system.
-- Ease of use: Encryption is transparent to the user, and the user does not need to enable it.
-Encrypted hard drives are easily erased using on-board encryption key; there is no need to re-encrypt data on the drive.
+- Ease of use: Encryption is transparent to the user, and the user doesn't need to enable it.
+Encrypted hard drives are easily erased using on-board encryption key; there's no need to re-encrypt data on the drive.
-- Lower cost of ownership: There is no need for new infrastructure to manage encryption keys, since BitLocker uses your existing infrastructure to store recovery information.
-Your device operates more efficiently because processor cycles do not need to be used for the encryption process.
+- Lower cost of ownership: There's no need for new infrastructure to manage encryption keys, since BitLocker uses your existing infrastructure to store recovery information.
+Your device operates more efficiently because processor cycles don't need to be used for the encryption process.

 Encrypted hard drives are a new class of hard drives that are self-encrypted at a hardware level and allow for full disk hardware encryption.